mcleanGit/StaffTrack/README.md

 The app uses the [MySQL2 package](https://www.npmjs.com/package/mysql2) to connect to the MySQL database and perform queries, the [Inquirer package](https://www.npmjs.com/package/inquirer) to interact with the user via the command line, and the [console.table package](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.

 **Important**: Comments were provided on password security issues issues with the potential GitHub exposure of the MySQL password.
-Suggest changing to root and blank or some default form like "1234".
-See docs.]
+Suggest changing to 'root' and 'blank' or some default form like "1234".
+I often use a placeholder non-secure password based on pitch-class set theory partitions: "02468a13579B!".
+The use of 'a' and 'B' and '!' satisfies most password character set restrictions.

 Making queries asynchronous: MySQL2 exposes a `.promise()` function on Connections to upgrade an existing non-Promise connection to use Promises.
 See the [npm documentation on MySQL2](https://www.npmjs.com/package/mysql2).